lambdaofgod/ml-bigdata-fp/README.md

 Hinton's [Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks/) - Coursera.
 Really comrehensive introductory course on Deep Learning.
 The most theory-oriented MOOCs.
 The only drawback is the course wasn't updated since its first iteration in 2013.
 Contains some programming exercises using Matlab/Octave.
 See [here](https://github.com/lambdaofgod/neural-networks-coursera-setup) for code setup.

-Udacity [Deep Learning Nanodegree Notebooks](https://github.com/udacity/deep-learning) - cover whole range of topics, from basics to GANs.
+Udacity [Deep Learning Nanodegree Notebooks](https://github.com/udacity/deep-learning) - cover whole range of topics, from basics to GANs. **Uses Tensorflow**.

+[MXNet - the straight dope](https://github.com/zackchase/mxnet-the-straight-dope) - notebook-style deep learning course (covers both theory and practice).
+Uses **MXNet**, a pretty interesting framework - it supports both static computation graphs and dynamic computations.
+It also covers **Gluon**, high-level library for writing neural networks (like Keras, similar to scikit-learn API).

 Kadenze [Creative Applications of Deep Learning with TensorFlow](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow-i/info) - covers interesting applications of DL like image painting.